The Little Rascals (film): Plot

 The boys catch Alfalfa in the company of Darla.
 The club's members try their hardest to break the two apart, eventually causing their beloved clubhouse to burn down.
-Darla is mistakenly led to believe Alfalfa feels ashamed of her, so she turns her attentions to Waldo, the new rich kid whose father is an oil tycoon.
-Spanky, Stymie and friends judge Alfalfa's punishment to be left guarding the go-kart day and night until the day of the race.
+Darla is mistakenly led to believe Alfalfa feels ashamed of her, so she turns her attention to Waldo, the new rich kid whose family just moved into town after his father, an oil tycoon, bought the oil refinery.
+Spanky, Stymie and friends judge Alfalfa's punishment to be left guarding the go-kart around the clock until the day of the race (in addition, he is also forbidden from ever having any contact with Darla).
 Until that day comes, Alfalfa makes many attempts to woo back Darla including a visit to her ballet rehearsal, an undelivered love letter, and through serenade, all of which fail.

-In order to rebuild their clubhouse, the boys try to fund-raise the cost of lumber, $450, but the youngest ones, Porky and Buckwheat, have unknowingly come up with $500.
-Their school teacher finds out about the scheme, but Spanky convinces her to use the funds as prize money for the go-kart derby.
+In order to rebuild their clubhouse, the boys try to fund-raise the cost of lumber, $450, but the youngest ones, Porky and Buckwheat, have unwittingly come up with $500.
+Their school teacher, Miss Crabtree, finds out about the scheme, but Spanky convinces her to use the funds as prize money for the go-kart derby.
+Later that day, Alfalfa and Spanky get into a heated argument when Alfalfa finds out that Spanky is the reason for his breakup with Darla which causes Alfalfa to quit as a club member.

 "The Blur" is stolen by local bullies Butch and Woim.
-In addition to having to rebuild the clubhouse, the boys now need a new set of wheels.
+In addition to having to rebuild the clubhouse, the boys now need a new soapbox racer.
 They band together to build "The Blur 2: The Sequel."
 Prior to race day, Spanky and Alfalfa reconcile and decide to ride in the two-seat go-kart together.
-They hope to win the prize money and the trophy, to be presented to the victors by the greatest racer of all, "A.J.
+They hope to win the prize money and the trophy, to be presented to the victors by "the greatest racer of all, A.J.
 Ferguson."